vegaprotocol/documentation/docs/tutorials/proposals/update-market-proposal.md

 ## Anatomy of an update market proposal
 The `updateMarket` proposal is similar to the `newMarket` proposal, but most fields are not required.
 See the descriptions in the [new market proposal tutorial](new-market-proposal.md#fields) for more on each field.

+You must include all existing parameters from the original `newMarket` proposal, even if they are not being changed.

 ### Locked fields

 The following fields are immutable and cannot be changed.